User Case: How Do I Move a Shared Folder to My Drive?

 Google Drive is a free cloud storage service provided by Google.
 Both individuals and companies can use this free platform for storage.
 The company uses Google Drive to share documents, excel, videos, etc. with employees so that employees can access these shared project resources anytime and anywhere and can update project content in real time.

 If you encounter a file or folder that you want to save from "Shared with me" to your Google Drive, many users usually don’t know how to handle the problems as mentioned above.
-In order to solve your doubts, this article provides 3 solutions.
+To help you, this article provides 3 methods.
 Methods as below:

 Method 1: Copy Shared Google Drive Folder to My Drive by Downloading and Uploading

-Many users disdain to use this method because it is more troublesome to operate.
-But when you only need to copy a single file or a small number of files, the way of downloading and uploading may not be that bad.
+Many users disdain to use this method because it is kind of troublesome to operate.
+But when you only need to copy a single file or a small number of files, this method is worth trying.

 Proceed as follows: